-Students shall dress in clothes that promote safe and respectful learning environment.
+Students shall dress in clothes that promote a safe and respectful learning environment.
 Clothes that create a disruptive environment or cause a health or safety hazard are not appropriate and not acceptable at school.
-Clothing that encourages, alcohol, drugs, gang affiliation, violence, profanity or gestures or that can be interpreted as such are prohibited.
+Clothing that encourages alcohol, drugs, gang affiliation, violence, profanity or gestures or that can be interpreted as such are prohibited.
 Hats, sweatshirt hoods, and ear coverings are not to be worn in the building during school hours.
+A student's entire face must be visible, unless wearing an approved mask or religious garment.
 Any garments deemed inappropriately tight, short, or revealing (e.g., mesh tops, midriff tops, tank tops, tube tops, short shorts) are prohibited during school hours.
 Pants worn in a "Sag and Drag" fashion (pants worn below the waist to the extent that the underwear and/or skin is/could be exposed) are not permitted in school or at school functions.
 Students and their families can refer to Board Policy 02.14 Student Dress or request assistance in accessing this information from any school or District administrator.
 All students are encouraged to follow their school's dress code.
-Violations of each schools dress code may result in restrictions to participate in school wide activities, for example Positive Behavior Support events.
+Violations of each school's dress code may result in restrictions to participate in school wide activities, for example Positive Behavior Support events.